-The University of Lausanne (UNIL) and Atempo: a strategic partnership for protecting petascale NAS
+The University of Lausanne (UNIL) and Atempo: a strategic partnership for protecting petaBYTE NAS

 The University of Lausanne (UNIL) is home to 15,000 students and 5,000 academic and non-academic staff on a single campus on the banks of Lake Geneva.
 It is home to seven faculties: medicine-biology/social sciences/literature/theology/life sciences/law/business studies (HEC).
 There are several petabytes of data stored in three data centers.
 Much of this data is generated by the medicine and biology faculties – for example DNA sequencing tests or the results of microscope samples which generate tens of millions of relatively small files.

 Life Insurance for Petascale Data

 As early as 2015, UNIL sought to acquire a backup solution for their non-structured data stored on two replicated Isilon NAS.
 For Pascal Jacot-Guillarmod, Project Director on UNIL’s steering committee, this approach was “life insurance for our data”.
 UNIL was aware that an innovative solution was required and their approach in this project was typical of their keen interest in a myriad of emerging technologies such as hyperconvergence or pure flash storage.

 With the exponential rise in data volumes and the increasing threat of ransomware and other cryptovirus, a simple replication between the two NAS was no longer enough to ensure data security.
-In the event of file and folder lockdown, the damage to a primary NAS can quickly spread via replication to the secondary NAS.
+In the event of a cyberattack impacting file and folder access, the damage to a primary NAS can quickly replicate to a secondary NAS.

 Going Beyond Traditional NDMP Backups

 The existing backup solution relied on the NDMP protocol and full backups took several days and were showing obvious limits.
 The questions being asked were: What is the best spacing between two backups?
 How much data can fit into the defined backup window?

 It became evident that a more flexible solution was required to handle stored volumes with more control and increased efficiency and security.
 UNIL chose Atempo’s Miria platform for large NAS backups.